damonallison/notes/writing/blog/posts/2019-03-24-Book-Review-Every-Good-Endeavor.md

 God Designed Work

-The book starts off with the origin of work.
+The book starts off with the Biblical origin of work.
 Work was created by God.
 God himself worked.
 He created the heavens and earth, man and woman, all creation.
 Because we were created in God's image, and God worked, we also work.

 Regardless of *how* work came into existence, we all realize work is a basic human need that we have.
 We need to work.
 It gives us a sense of accomplishment,